montali/MLEngineerSummary/Machine Learning.md

 ### Overfitting

-**Overfitting** happens when the leraning is affected by noise: the performance on the test set is way worse than that on the training set.
+**Overfitting** happens when the learning is affected by noise: the performance on the test set is way worse than that on the training set.
 A hypothesis $h$ overfits the dataset if there exists another hypothesis $h'$ such that:

 $$
 \begin{aligned} \text { error }_{\text {train }}(h) &<\text { error }_{\text {train }}\left(h^{\prime}\right) \\ \operatorname{error}_{\mathcal{E}}(h) &>\operatorname{error}_{\mathcal{E}}\left(h^{\prime}\right) \end{aligned}